xyflow/react-flow-docs/docs/getting-started/building-a-flow.md

 <CodeViewer codePath="api-flows/GettingStarted4" applyStyles={false} options={editorOptions} />

-Let's give this edge two properties that are built into React Flow, a `label` and a different `type` (we'll dive deeper into customizing edges in the [customize edge section](/docs)).
+Let's give this edge two properties that are built into React Flow, a `label` and a different `type`.

 <CodeViewer codePath="api-flows/GettingStarted5" applyStyles={false} options={editorOptions} />